Test Project Requirements

 To enable remote connections on a slave computer, follow the steps below.

 Open the Control Panel | System applet.

-On Windows Vista, Windows 7, Windows Server 2008 and later operating systems:
+On Windows Vista, Windows 7 and Windows Server 2008:

 On the left of the System window, click Remote settings.

 Under the Remote Desktop group, select the Allow connections from computers running any version of Remote Desktop (less secure) check box (or similar).